VamKon/AzureNotes/DevOps.md

 * Have to use Maven or Gradle for enabling SonarQube Analysis
 * Bamboo - CI/CD tool from Altassian
 * PMD, FindBugs - Java static code analysis.
 Can be setup using Maven or Gradle tasks
+* You can enable and `execution strategy` in Entity Framework configuration to setup retry logic for transient failures with the database.